Civil-military co-operation: Doctrine

-CIMIC is both a function and a capability.
-As a result, there are soldiers in most NATO armies specifically trained and employed in CIMIC.
-At the same time, most soldiers on most operations conduct some CIMIC business in their day-to-day operations.
-CIMIC Operators do not have a monopoly on CIMIC activities.
-They are meant to provide commanders with expertise and advice on CIMIC matters.
+Civil-Military Cooperation (CIMIC) involves soldiers trained in engaging with civilians during operations.
+It is both a capability and a function.
+Soldiers receive CIMIC training, but many also perform CIMIC tasks as part of routine operations.
+CIMIC Operators provide expertise and advice to commanders on CIMIC matters, enhancing civilian-military interactions.

-CIMIC works as a force multiplier.
-For example, by building relationships with officials from non-governmental organizations or local government officials, CIMIC personnel might become aware of a specific threat to the mission.
-In so doing, they have the opportunity to alert the commander, who can then deploy resources to deal with the threat.
-Rather than having to post patrols on every street corner, the commander's access to information gathered by CIMIC teams has allowed him to employ a smaller number of soldiers, and to use the soldiers he does have available in other areas.
+CIMIC functions as a force multiplier.
+For instance, by establishing connections with non-governmental organizations or local officials, CIMIC personnel might identify specific mission threats.
+This enables them to alert the commander, who can allocate resources to address the threat.
+This approach reduces the need for extensive patrols and optimizes soldier deployment.

 NATO CIMIC reporting

 There is a vital need for translating relevant information into CIMIC knowledge.

-A NATO working group is trying to solve this problem by establishing a CIMIC reporting system that allows information sharing by the CIMIC staff from the tactical to the strategic level.
+A NATO working group is working to address this issue by developing a CIMIC reporting system that facilitates information sharing across different levels, from tactical to strategic.

-In current operations, the CIMIC staffs are overwhelmed by a huge information flow.
-To facilitate their work, a CECIL working group has developed practical tools.
-The aim is to improve CIMIC assessments and develop a smoother information flow within the CIMIC "stove pipe" as well as a better horizontal distribution and sharing of pertinent info with the rest of the staff.
+In current operations, CIMIC staffs handle extensive information.
+CECIL working group developed tools to enhance assessments, streamline information flow within CIMIC, and share pertinent info with the staff.

-There is a need to improve collaboration between NATO and civilian partners in an operation.
-Today, the lack of a common database for information sharing is one of the main obstacles.
+Efforts are needed to enhance collaboration between NATO and civilian partners in operations, with a particular focus on addressing challenges related to information sharing.
 The system has been tested and has also proven to be a useful tool to consolidate/collect data for the Afghan Country Stability Picture (ACSP).

-The CECIL Working Group discovered that there are a lot of different formats for CIMIC reporting.
-There is a tendency at every HQ to create their own reports in the absence of detailed guidelines.
+The CECIL Working Group identified diverse CIMIC reporting formats, often due to the absence of standardized guidelines across different headquarters.

 Reporting history

-During the Partnership for Peace (PFP) Exercise VIKING '05, representatives from SHAPE and JFC Brunssum discovered the need for better CIMIC reporting.
+During the Partnership for Peace (PFP) Exercise VIKING '05, representatives from SHAPE and JFC Brunssum identified the need for improved CIMIC reporting.
 The ACOSs from ACO at SHAPE and NATO's operational headquarters (JFC Brunssum, JFC Naples and JC Lisbon) discussed the issue and established in May 2006 the CECIL Working Group (WG).
 The WG consists of CIMIC staff officers, one from SHAPE and three from the J(F)C HQs.
-In addition, subject matter experts can be called upon hen needed.
+In addition, subject matter experts can be called upon when needed.
 The WG meets every second month.
-A Sub-WG for training and education was established and supports the introduction of the CECIL system.
+A training-and-education Sub-WG was also formed to support the introduction of the CECIL system.